-State Guidelines now allow local air districts such as Eastern Kern Air Pollution Control District (District) to utilize air toxics analyses conducted as part of its Rule 210.1 New and Modified Source Review (NSR) process, in-lieu of requiring separate quantification of air toxics emissions to satisfy AB2588.
+Eastern Kern Air Pollution Control District (District) also utilizes air toxics analyses conducted as part of District Rule 210.1 New and Modified Source Review (NSR) process, in-lieu of requiring separate quantification of air toxics emissions to satisfy AB2588.
 Guidelines require the NSR permit contain conditions to ensure calculated toxic risk is not exceeded.
 Providing for integration of the AB2588 with District's permitting program is a time and cost savings both for the District and affected facilities, while neither public health nor the intent of either program is compromised.